ardalis/kata-catalog/katas/Zombie Survivors.md

 	- When a Survivor exceeds 6 Experience, they advance ("level up") to level Yellow.
 	- When a Survivor exceeds 18 Experience, they advance to level Orange.
 	- When a Survivor exceeds 42 Experience, they advance to level Red.

-## Step Four : The Game

-A Game includes one or more Survivors, as well as other Game elements that are outside the scope of this kata.
-The Game's difficulty increases as Survivors gain experience.

-- A **Game** begins with 0 Survivors.
-- A Game can have Survivors added to it at any time.
-	- Survivor Names within a Game must be unique.
 - A Game has a Level (Level here is identical to Level for a Survivor).
 - A Game begins at Level Blue.
 - A Game Level is always equal to the level of the highest living Survivor's Level.